tothbalintjanos/prettifier/README.md

 use Prettifier.

 This is the source code of Prettifier.
 It is organized as a monorepository.
-Each top-level directory contains some aspect of the code base:
+Each top-level directory contains some aspect of the product:

 - [.circleci](.circleci/): CI configuration
 - [.github](.github/): configuration for the Prettifier instance keeping this